yuzomatoba/serelepe-delivery/README.md

 # Serelepe Delivery

-This project is a delivery application developed for the customers, employees, and administrators of a company.
+This project is a delivery application developed for customers, employees, and administrators.
 It allows for product sales, user registration, order tracking, and user and order management.

 All users have access through login with different permissions.
-The application validates the type of user the account belongs to using JWT Token.
-In addition, the seller can only see orders related to their name.
+The application validates the user type through the JWT Token.
+In addition, the seller can only access orders related to their name.